-I’ve often heard the complaint that dairy subsitutes are imitations, a mockery of the real thing.
-So I looked up the history of it.
-I was rather suprised by what I found.
+I’ve often heard people make the complaint that dairy subsitutes are nothing more than imitations, a mockery of the real thing.
+Yet when I decided to look into the history of plant-based milks, I was rather suprised by what I found.

-Nut milk on the other hand, could simply be prepared as needed.
-Obviously it was rather expensive, available only to the nobility and the sick. but it was a staple ingredient.
-The leftover meal or ‘curd’ could also be used as a thickener in soups or made into cheese.
+Now nut milk?
+It has none of these issues.
+It could simply be prepared as needed.
+Unfortunately it was rather expensive, making it available only to the nobility and the sick. but despite that it was a staple ingredient.
+Also, The leftover meal or ‘curd’ could also be used as a thickener in soups or made into cheese.
 Almond flour is old!

 “Take peeled almonds, crush very well in a mortar, steep in water boiled and cooled to lukewarm, strain through cheesecloth and boil your almond milk on a few coals for an instant or two.”